Teeldt/PSH/README.md

 - built upon Matplotlib.
 Measuring data from SMHI was collected using smhi-open-data.

+To install, run

+    python3 -m venv .venv
+    source .venv/bin/activate
+    pip3 install -r requirements.txt

+The functions in earnings_plots.py and stats_plots.py are often run indepedently to generate and save the requested plots.

 ## Data
 To run the code, there is need for supplemental data.